-Macular Degeneration Eye Exam and Treatment from Your Lancaster Optometrist
+Macular Degeneration Eye Exam and Treatment from Your Local PVC Optometrist

 At the back of your eye lies the retina, a light-sensitive layer of tissue designed to convert what you see into electrochemical messages that are then sent to the optic nerve.
-Once the optic nerve receives these message, it relays them to your brain where this visual information is interpreted by neurons in the occipital lobe.
+Once the optic nerve receives these messages, it relays them to your brain where this visual information is interpreted by neurons in the occipital lobe.
 At the center of your retina is the macula, another piece of the highly specialized tissue supporting your ability to see objects in your central vision field.
 When your macula suffers deterioration, you will have trouble reading, driving and recognizing colors and faces.
-Age-related macular degeneration (AMD) is the most common form of macular degeneration diagnosed by your Mount Vernon optometrist.
+Age-related macular degeneration (AMD) is the most common form of macular degeneration diagnosed by your Mount Vernon, Wilmington, Lancaster, and Newark optometrist.

 Symptoms of Macular Degeneration